 When we say “responsive website design,” we don’t mean a website that automatically responds to your questions – although you got half that part right.
 A responsive website, in essence, “responds” to the screen size of the device viewing it and adjusts its elements accordingly.

 Responsive web development isn’t just about making a site “compatible” to your device, though.
 If you’re viewing this Pnetform Technology article on your mobile device, you might not notice that a lot more is in the works than us just making sure you can see this article perfectly.
-So what exactly is a responsive website?
+So what is responsive design website?

 The Need to Respond to Compatibility